 Online Corporate Communications Programs

-In 2018-2019, 72 schools offered a business communications program of some type.
+In the 2020-2021 academic year, 65 schools offered some type of business/corporate communications program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||0||0|

 Is a Degree in Corporate Communications Worth It?

 The median salary for a business communications grad is $73,090 per year.
 This is based on the weighted average of the most common careers associated with the major.